aster-hu/Asteroid_Blog/post/2023-12-21-use-ssh-github-push-crontab/index.md

 date: 2023-12-21T08:02:00-05:00
 categories: ["github", "tutorial", "toolkit", "macos", 2023]
 draft: false
-description: "How to automatically push changes to Github from a local machine."
+description: "How to set up SSH authentication and automatically push changes to Github from a local machine."
 image: "git_crontab_3.png"
 ---